maazsirkhot/identity-verification-with-blockchain/Blockchain/README.md

         --docker-email=krutikavk@gmail.com

 8. Adding nginx to our network
+    Add load balancer's DNS name to ingress-nginx.yaml

     kubectl apply -f https://raw.githubusercontent.com/kubernetes/kops/master/addons/ingress-nginx/v1.6.0.yaml

+    A load balancer will be created with this command Add this load balancer to

     kubectl create secret tls udemy-hyperledger.com --key ~/udemy-hyperledger.com/privkey.pem --cert ~/udemy-hyperledger.com/cert.pem
     kubectl apply -f Blockchain/production/ingress-nginx.yaml

+    kubectl delete -f Blockchain/production/ingress-nginx.yaml

 9. Now, lets add the NFS file system.
 Go ahead and login to your AWS account and go to EFS.
 Create a NFS file system in the same REGION as the cluster and make sure to SET THE VPC the same as the network.
 VERY IMPORTANT!!!!
 Also, create mount points and set them to include ALL of the permissions for the network (should be for of them).
 Now, we can create the storage by using the PV and PVC yaml files.
 We're going to use multiple PVC's just to show how to do that.